Heroes in Crisis: Critical reception

-The entire crossover received mixed reviews, with critics heavily criticizing the ending and the treatment of Wally West, but mostly was praised for the artwork.
+The entire crossover received mixed reviews, with critics heavily criticizing the ending and the treatment of Wally West, but mostly praising the artwork.
 According to Comic Book Roundup, the series received an average score of 6.9 out of 10 based on 301 reviews.

 Spin-off series and follow-ups

 Following the release of Heroes in Crisis, two spin-off series follow the aftermath of former's events along with some issues of The Flash series that expanded upon the cause of the Sanctuary Massacre.

 The first series titled Harley Quinn and Poison Ivy, written by Jody Houser with art by Adriana Melo, follows Harley and Ivy dealing with the aftermath caused by the Sanctuary massacre while coming to terms with each other.
 The series debuted for release on September 4, 2019 and concluded on February 12, 2020.

 The second series titled Flash Forward, written by Scott Lobdell with art by Brett Booth and Norm Rapmund, follows Wally West attempting to find redemption while getting a second chance to become a hero.
 The series debuted for release on September 18, 2019 and concluded on February 12, 2020.
 An epilogue was to have been featured in the Generation series but due to the COVID-19 pandemic it was later available in the trade paperback of the Flash Forward series.

 In The Flash #761, Reverse Flash (Eobard Thawne) was responsible for manipulating Wally West into hiding the evidence of the killed heroes at Sanctuary and blaming Harley Quinn and Booster Gold for it.

 In The Flash 2021 Annual #1, it was also revealed to be Savitar that caused the massacre as a way to escape from the Speed Force.

+In The Flash #795, it was revealed that the heroes had survived, and the following issue explained that the hero Gold Beetle had replaced all of the dead heroes with clones from the 31st century.